DarkEnergySurvey/bpz/redshift_codes/photoz_codes/bpzv1/readme.txt

 0.019447923890760777, -0.018850748000445672, 0.55952095548652392, 30.00600

 5) To do
-- write pdfs to hdf5
 - deal with unseen / missing data
 - cythonise code
-- parrallelise code
+- parrallelise code -- currently with joblib

 -- under construction ---